- »Teaching & Learning

 All subjects are delivered by specialist teachers and students have computer access every lesson.
 Rooms throughout the department are equipped with interactive whiteboards.
 The VE Department’s teaching is practically based and many educational visits are undertaken by the department.
 These visits enhance the students' understanding of the subjects they are taught.

 The department is proud of its industrial links which include The Hogs Back Brewery, Go Ape, local care homes and primary schools, the Merlin Group and Procter and Gamble.

 The department also offers a wide range of extra-curricular activities.
 We also take part in national competitions such as The Student Investor Challenge.

 The Head of Vocational, ICT and Business Education is Mr M Powell.

-The VIBE Department consists of four ICT and Computing specialist teachers and three Business and Economics teachers.
+The VIBE Department consists of three ICT and Computing specialist teachers and three Business and Economics teachers.
 All are fully dedicated to raising standards in their specific subject areas and have contributed to the department’s excellent reputation for achieving outstanding examination results at all levels.

 A wide range of IT examination courses are run including GCSE and A Level Computer Science and Cambridge Nationals in Creative iMedia.
 There is a strong emphasis on programming in all years and some students are now writing their own applications.